opencast/opencast/docs/guides/developer/docs/development-process.md

 should) be merged without waiting for the next version to be released.
 Thus, the creation of a release branch also marks the beginning of the development for the next version.

-In contrast to that, only bug fixes can be merged in the release branch.
+In contrast to that, only bug fixes may be merged into the release branch.
 At this point, the code contained in this branch should be tested, so that bugs can be identified and fixed.
 The release manager can tag different beta versions during the QA process (such as `1.6.0-beta1`) to mark the code evolution as bug fixes are merged.
 Once the branch status seems to be stable enough to be released, a release candidate (RC) is tagged and tested (`1.6.0-rc1`).
 New RCs can be